SaraKim-sy/sqlalchemy-challenge/README.md

 ### <a name="station"></a> Station Analysis

 * A query was designed to calculate the total number of stations and to find the most active stations.
-  * The stations and observation counts were listed in descending order to find the most active stations and the station has highest number of observations using `func.min`, `func.max`, `func.avg`, and `func.count` in the queries.
+  * The stations and observation counts were listed in descending order to find the most active stations, and the station has the highest number of observations using `func.min`, `func.max`, `func.avg`, and `func.count` in the queries.

-* A query was to retrieve the last 12 months of temperature observation data (TOBS) and the data was filtered by the station with the highest number of observations.
+* A query was to retrieve the last 12 months of temperature observation data (TOBS), and the data were filtered by the station with the highest number of observations.

-  * The results was plotted as a histogram with `bins=12`.
+  * The results were plotted as a histogram with `bins=12`.
 The created plot is the following:

     ![station-histogram](./Images/Histogram_of_Temperature_Observations_for_Station_USC00519281_2016-08-23_2017-08-23.png)